microsoft/calculator/docs/ManualTests.md

     m.	“( )" Parenthesis

-**All Calulators Test: Verify memory functions**
+**All Calculators Test: Verify memory functions**
 Steps:
 1. Launch the "Calculator" app.
 2. Navigate to "Standard" Calculator.
 3. Perform a calculation and press the MS button.
-4. If small scale, Select the (M) with the drop down arrow *Expected: Calculation from previous step is present.*
+4. If small scale, Select the (M) with the drop-down arrow *Expected: Calculation from the previous step is present.*
 5. Click the (M+) Add to Memory.
 *Expected: Previous calculation is added to itself.*
 6. Click the (M-) Subtract from Memory.